alkeldi/pyrtkgps/README.md

 # pyrtkgps

-`pyrtkgps` is a library for managing and configuring GPS and other GNSS chips.
-The main focus of this library is to provide support for GPS modules with Real-Time Kinematic (RTK) positioning.
-Currently, GPS modules manufactured by `u-blox` are supported.
+`pyrtkgps` is a library for managing and configuring GPS and GNSS chips.
+Currently, the main focus of this library is to work with GPS modules manufactured by `u-blox`.

 **Credit:** The base code for `pyrtkgps` was initially written for a Real-Time Kinematic GPS [experiment](https://github.com/janakj/gps-rtk)  at Columbia University.